UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Todos and Completion:**
   - **Daily Commitment:** Complete the activity's required amount each day.
   - **Verification:** Honestly confirm completion of each todo.
-  - **Immediate CP Rewards:** Gain CP immediately upon completing each todo, calculated as `floor(√n)`, where `n` is the current consecutive day count within the quest and any unbroken sequence of quests for the same activity (excluding days from inertia).
+  - **Per Todo CP Rewards:** Gain CP upon completing each todo, calculated as `floor(√n)`, where `n` is the current consecutive day count within the quest and any unbroken sequence of quests for the same activity (excluding days from inertia).
   - **Maximum Reward per Todo:** Capped by the activity's difficulty at the time the quest is taken.
 - **Quest Failure:**
   - **Failure Reporting:** Explicitly report any failure to complete a todo.